REGOS

 figure angers Leader: G. Mabilleau

-This group involves 8 University/Hospital Professors or assistant-professors B. Bouvard (PU-PH), J-D Kün-Darbois (PU-PH), E. Legrand (PU-PH), H. Libouban (MCU), G. Mabilleau (MCU-PH), L. Rony (MCU-PH), L.Hubert (PH), N. Rosine (CCA), 1 PhD students (M. Couchot), and 2 Masters students.
+This group involves 8 University/Hospital Professors or assistant-professors B. Bouvard (PU-PH), J-D Kün-Darbois (PU-PH), E. Legrand (PU-PH), H. Libouban (MCU), G. Mabilleau (MCU-PH), L. Rony (MCU-PH), L.Hubert (PH), N. Rosine (CCA), 1 PhD students (M. Couchot), 1 technical staff (L. Dubois) and 2 Masters students.

 Our group is interested in understanding how several peripheral tissues may control bone remodelling and in developing new therapeutics to fight against bone fragility that occur with ageing or with metabolic disorders.
 Our approach consists in targeting bone quality and especially bone ECM material properties rather than bone mass.
 This approach is innovative and in rupture with actual therapeutic.